zippy345/dsc-v3-tableau-visualizations-lab/README.md

     </center> </div>
 <br>

-10. Drag the another `Orders.Profit (SUM)` pill from the Data pane to the Marks card.
+10. Drag the other `Orders.Profit (SUM)` pill from the Data pane to the Marks card.
 Then, click on the icon next to the pill and select Label.
 This will automatically apply a label at the top of each bar on the chart to indicate the value of `Orders.Profit (SUM)` for that sub-category.

 <div>
     <center>